-- 5. Analysis of the C I multiplet fine structure populations gives better agreement with the expected temperature of ~ 2000 K for collisions with protons and electrons as opposed to collisions with neutrals or molecules.
-This suggests the molecular and neutral transition component is in close contact with ionized material. - 6.
-The upper limits to CO in the diffuse line-of-sight gas range over 8×10^{13} cm-2 $< N(CO) < 4 \times 10^{14}$ cm-2 depending on the assumed CO rotational excitation temperature.
-The high column density of C I found in the nebula is consistent with it being a daughter product of CO dissociation. - 7.
-The lower limit to the neutral to H2 column density ratio is $N(\text{H I})/N(H_2) = 127$ in the transition region (using component number 3 in Table 2).
+5. Analysis of the C1 multiplet fine-structure populations gives better agreement with the expected temperature of ~ 2000 K for collisions with protons and electrons as opposed to collisions with neutrals or molecules.
+This suggests the molecular and neutral transition component is in close contact with ionized material.

+6. The upper limits to CO in the diffuse line-of-sight gas range over 8×10^{13} cm-2 $< N(CO) < 4 \times 10^{14}$ cm-2 depending on the assumed CO rotational excitation temperature.
+The high column density of C 1 found in the nebula is consistent with it being a daughter product of CO dissociation.

+7. The lower limit to the neutral to H_2 column density ratio is $N(H_1)/N(H_2) = 127$ in the transition region (using component number 3 in Table 1).

-We will now discuss the constraints imposed by these findings on the ionization kinematics, mass structures, nebular dust, and the excitation, formation and destruction of H_2 within the nebula.
+We will now discuss the constraints imposed by these findings on the ionization kinematics, mass structures, nebular dust, and excitation, formation, and destruction of H_2 within the nebula.